 Mulch made from organic hardwoods like oak or hickory is most effective at preventing weeds.
 These sturdy woods provide the dense covering necessary to prevent weed growth while also nourishing the soil.

 Hardwood mulch is also much heavier than softwood options like cedar mulch.
 This is important because it won’t blow or wash away in storms as easily.
-Instead, the hardwood mulch will stay put and continue to suppress weeds for the long haul.
+Instead, the hardwood mulch will stay put and continue suppressing weeds for the long haul.

 3. Is Mulch or Rock Better for Landscaping?

 Organic mulch, on the other hand, effectively insulates the soil to keep it at a perfect temperature all year long.
-It also gives the soil the nutrients it needs for healthy plant growth and fewer weeds.
+It also gives the soil nutrients for healthy plant growth and fewer weeds.

 4. Will Mulch Attract Termites?

 One common concern our customers have is if laying mulch will attract termites and other pests.
-The best way to keep from attracting termites is not laying your mulch too thick.
-Mulch that is over 3-inches deep creates an ideal habitat for termites.
+The best way to avoid attracting termites is not to spread your mulch too thick.
+Mulch that is over 3 inches deep creates an ideal habitat for termites.
 So, keep your mulch between 2-3-inches deep to lessen the likelihood of infestation.

 5. Is It Okay to Put Mulch Next to Your House?

 Yes, you can lay mulch next to your house.
 However, there are some best practices to keep in mind to do this safely.
-For example, if you’re concerned about termites, then you will want to keep the mulch at least one foot away from the foundation of your home.
-Keeping the mulch 18 inches away from the foundation can also help if you’re concerned about fires.
-In either scenario, a depth of less than 3 feet is also recommended.
+For example, if you’re concerned about termites, you will want to keep the mulch at least one foot away from your home’s foundation.
+Keeping the mulch 18 inches from the foundation can also help if you’re concerned about fires.
+A depth of less than 3 inches is also recommended in either scenario.

 For more information on this topic, please check out our blog on how to lay mulch around a foundation.